jdibble21/MJ-Spooky-Invaders/README.md

 # Midsemester Jam

+## How to play

+Use left and right arrows to move side to side

+Use spacebar to fire

 - [ ] D-1: The repository link is submitted to Canvas before the project deadline.
 - [ ] D-2: The repository contains a <code>README.md</code> file in its top-level directory.
 - [ ] D-3: The project content is eligible for an <a href="https://www.esrb.org/ratings-guide/">ESRB Rating</a> of M or less.